amaros-git/MeteoApp/README.md

 # MeteoApp
-This application is in eraly developmetn stage.
+This application is in early development stage